 All hoses carrying any liquids or any gases that go through the cockpit should be metal or steel braided.
-Any hoses that carry cold water, such as washer fluid, cool suit, etc. are exempt from this rule.
+Any hoses that carry nonflammable or pressurized gases or liquids such as cold water, such as washer fluid, cool suit, etc. are exempt from this rule.
 Rubberized or rubber-coated steel braided hoses are acceptable.